|

 analyzing how listeners react to your song and how often they

-save/like it, or add it on playlist.
+save/like it, or add it to their playlists.
 The more users enjoy

-or interact with your song, the more likely is that the
+or interact with your song, the more likely it is that the

-algorithm is going to recommend it furthermore.
+algorithm is going to recommend it further.
 So, when you buy

 fake streams, there is no real interaction or engagement, and